zicher3d-org/domemaster-stereo-shader/arnold/Arnold-DomemasterStereo-src/docs/readme.md

 - Daniel Ott created the original 2D `domeAFL_FOV`, and `domeAFL_WxH` lens shaders for mental ray.

 ## Version History ##

+### Version 0.3 - 2015-01-31 ###

+Updated the Maya userSetup.py script to avoid a condition where the code was run twice at startup.

+Updated the metadata files to include the "is_perspective" attribute to fix the Arnold error message "node "%s" is not a perspective camera, cannot use view-dependent subdivision".
+This change was done in reference to the Arnold Ticket #1646: [https://trac.solidangle.com/mtoa/ticket/1646#comment:9](https://trac.solidangle.com/mtoa/ticket/1646#comment:9)

 ### Version 0.2 - 2014-12-20 ###